o3de/o3de.org/content/docs/userguide/shaders/fur-combing.md

 ---
-description: ' Use fur combing to render fur with a more controlled look in &ALYlong;''s &material-editor;. '
+description: ' Use fur combing to render fur with a more controlled look in Amazon Lumberyard''s Material Editor. '
 title: Fur Combing
 ---
 # Fur Combing {#shader-ref-fur-combing}